makeruniverse/docs/docs/_index/index.md

   - footer
 ---

-# Your HPI Maker Universe

-The HPI Maker Universe is a test space for new educational services and maker technologies that is in House K on the Ground Floor.
+# Getting Started

+The best way to start your maker journey is by joining our guided tours that take place every Tuesday 10:00AM in the Maker Universe in House K (Ground Floor).
+Grab a coffee and get to know the space with us!

 The Spaces are open for all HPI students, researchers and employees.
 Our opening hours are Mondays to Fridays between 9:30 AM and 5:30 PM.
 Talk to us, if you need help makeruniverse@hpi.com

-## Getting Started

-The best way to start your maker journey is by joining our guided tours that take place every Tuesday 10:00AM in the Maker Universe in House K (Ground Floor).
-Grab a coffee and get to know the space with us!

 ## Guided Projects